 Academic tutoring is at the heart of supporting students personally, professionally and academically.
 The programme team believe that the personal academic tutor system is fundamental to student success.
 All students are allocated a personal academic tutor from within the midwifery team of lecturers.
 Students are advised to maintain regular contact with their personal academic tutor, with email being the communication tool of choice.
 They meet with their personal academic tutor in accordance with University policy.
-The personal academic tutor being closely involved where there are problems identified in practice and liaising with the practice facilitator, academic Tutors act as the first point of contact for students experiencing problems or concerns arising while at university, offering signposting to wider University support services.
+The personal academic tutor being closely involved where there are problems identified in practice and liaising with the practice facilitator, academic assessor, practice assessor and lecturer/practitioner to support the student.
+Personal Academic Tutors act as the first point of contact for students experiencing problems or concerns arising while at university, offering signposting to wider University support services.
 They promote the academic and professional development of their tutees, including supporting employability.
-Students are advised to maintain regular contact with their Personal Academic Tutor is proceeded to maintain regular contact with their Tutor.
+Students are advised to maintain regular contact with their Personal Academic Tutor.
 All tutorial contact is recorded via SOLE.